-Coming up with creative names for cocktails and garnishing have always been one of the most challenging parts of cocktail creation for me.
-I’m sure I’m not the only bartender that has this problem.
-Here are a few things that have really helped me to become more creative when trying to come up with a garnish for a cocktail.
+Creative the perfect cocktail garnish has always been one of the most challenging parts of cocktail creation for me.
+I’m sure I’m not the only bartender that has this problem!

 Imagine and Create: